puppetlabs/learn-to-be-a-puppet-engineer/ruby/exploring-ruby-with-pry.md

 Ruby is a programming language in the tradition of [Smalltalk](http://wiki.c2.com/?SmalltalkLanguage).
 In Smalltalk, everything is an object, and objects pass messages to each other.

-Generally, Smalltalk takes this a step further and has no language keywords for condtionals and loops.
+Generally, Smalltalk takes this a step further and has no language keywords for conditionals and loops.
 They are instead messages (methods) on top of Boolean objects (with Syntactic Sugar).
 Whereas Ruby's other *initial* influence was Perl (and Unix).
 You can see this in the fact that Ruby has [`BEGIN`/`END` blocks](https://scoutapm.com/blog/ruby-begin-end) and in the fact that everything is file based, not image based, like in Smalltalk.